 My doctoral dissertation (with Peter Liebregts and Frans Willem Korsten) was on Franklin D. Roosevelt as a cultural icon in American memory.
 It included a Fulbright visiting fellowship at Yale University, with Jay Winter.
-A book, "This is Roosevelt’s World" - FDR as an Icon in American Memory, based on my dissertation will, hopefully, appear with Johns Hopkins University Press in 2021.
+My book, FDR in American Memory – Roosevelt and the Making of an Icon, appears with Johns Hopkins University Press in 2021.

-Following my PhD, I did a one-year NWO Rubicon postdoc at the Justus-Liebig Universität in Giessen, Germany, with Greta Olson.
-This project focused on the Ebola epidemic in, and as a trigger for, US cultural memory on Twitter.
+In 2016-2017, I did a one-year NWO Rubicon postdoc at the Justus-Liebig Universität in Giessen, Germany, with Greta Olson, focused on the Ebola epidemic in US cultural memory on Twitter.
 This is both how I moved into social media research, and into studying Donald Trump, who was an avid Ebola tweeter, and during that year, became US president.
-This project led to two edited volumes, both to appear in Open Access in 2020/2021: Embodying Contagion: The Viropolitics of Horror and Desire in Contemporary Discourse (with Megen de Bruin-Molé and Sandra Becker, University of Wales Press), and History, Affect and Effects of Violence and Trolling on Social Media: Online Vitriol (with Daniel Trottier, Amsterdam University Press).
+This project led to two edited volumes, both to appear in Open Access in 2020/2021: Embodying Contagion: The Viropolitics of Horror and Desire in Contemporary Discourse (with Megen de Bruin-Molé and Sandra Becker, University of Wales Press), and Violence and Trolling on Social Media: History, Affect and Effects of Online Vitriol (with Daniel Trottier, Amsterdam University Press).

 2021-present Research Fellow “Playing Politics: Media Platforms Making Worlds”

 2020-present Program chair of the MA North American Studies; coordinator of the minor American Studies

 2015-present University Lecturer in American Studies at Leiden University

 2010-2015 Lecturer in modern English Literature and PhD Researcher at Leiden University